particle-iot/docs/src/content/getting-started/logic-ledger/logic.md

 For an event triggered Logic Function, this is where you enter the **Trigger event name**.
 Unlike an integration, a Logic Function event name trigger is an exact match, not a prefix match.

 You must specify a product to associate the Logic Function with!
 Logic Functions only work with product devices, not sandbox devices.
-For the beta, only personal sandbox products can be used (not organization products).

 If you add multiple triggers, if any of the triggers occurs, the Logic Function will be called.
 Each function can have up to 5 triggers.
 One use case of this is if you have two products, one for the bsom and one for the b5som, but you want to use the same Logic Functions